- CHAPTER FIFTEEN – DANGER -

 She pressed on.
 "And you could teach us to trust a bit more."

-Kohaku whirled on his sister, eyes going wide.
+Kohaku whirled on his sister, dropping his jaw.

 "You were a pretty terrible guard," Sango joked weakly, meeting Kagome's eye despite the inner torrent screaming to just lunge for the heap of daggers a few leagues beyond and take her chances.
 "And we're not particularly decent people."